Bayesian Inference of Spreading Processes on Networks: Results

 \subsection{Inference on empirical networks}

 We next turn to inference of the posterior distribution of $\parametertheo \equiv (\parameter, \seednode)$ for epidemics on empirical networks.
-The marginal posterior distributions and the Bayes estimates of $(\parameter, \seednode)$ are show in Figures~\ref{fig:ivc_SC_posterior_BE} \& \ref{fig:fbs_posterior_BE}.
-The inferred posterior distributions for the simple and complex contagion epidemics, respectively on the Indian village contact network and Facebook social network, is concentrated around the true parameter values.
-The Bayes estimates are also in a very small neighborhood of the true value, specifically the estimated seed node $(\estseednode)$ has a shortest path distance of 1 from $\seednode^0$ in both the cases.
+The marginal posterior distributions and the Bayes estimates of $(\parameter, \seednode)$ are show in Figures~\ref{fig:ivc_SC_posterior_BE}, \ref{fig:fbs_CC_posterior_BE}, \ref{fig:ivc_CC_posterior_BE} \& \ref{fig:fbs_SC_posterior_BE}.
+The inferred posterior distributions for the simple and complex contagion epidemics, both on the Indian village contact network and Facebook social network, is concentrated around the true parameter values.
+The Bayes estimates are also in a very small neighborhood of the true value, specifically the estimated seed-node $(\estseednode)$ has a shortest path distance less than or equal to 1 from $\seednode^0$ in all the cases.
+These two real networks have high average clustering coefficients (Indian village contact network: 0.642, Facebook social network: 0.605), compared to the average clustering coefficients of the simulated networks considered before (BA network: 0.161, ER network: 0.091).
+Our results thus demonstrate that the inference scheme can also be successfully applied to highly clustered networks.